Here’s how to see nesting turtles under 5 hours drive from Brisbane

 The Mon Repos Turtle Centre is in the Mon Repos Conservation Park in Bargara.
 It’s open 24 hours a day, all year round.
 However, to protect nesting turtles and hatchlings, access to some of the park is restricted from mid-October to the end of April between 6pm and 6am.

-Operated by rangers and volunteers, the centre focuses on educating guests on the turtle lifecycle.
-And its nesting and hatching conservation has become critical for the survival of the endangered loggerhead turtle.
+Operated by rangers and volunteers, the centre focuses on educating guests on the turtle life cycle.
+Its nesting and hatching conservation work has become critical for the survival of the endangered loggerhead turtle.

 During nesting season, it’s essential to book your Mon Repos Turtle Experience in advance and arrive no later than 6:45pm.
-Don’t forget to pack water, a headlight (or torch), comfortable shoes, a rain jacket and mosquito repellent because you’ll spend a few hours on the beach in open weather.
+You’ll need to pack water, a headlight or torch, comfortable shoes, a rain jacket and mosquito repellent, because you’ll spend a few hours on the beach in open weather.

-It can be a bit of a waiting game, but as soon as your group is called, your heart will start pounding and you’ll get a rush of excitement.
+It can be a bit of a waiting game, but that can add to the thrill.
+As soon as your group is called, your heart will start pounding and you’ll get a rush of excitement.
 This is where the fun starts!

 Following your guide, you’ll walk to your designated nesting turtle.
-This walk is usually done in complete darkness as lights can disturb other turtles making their way up the beach.
-Your guide will tell you when to turn on your torches and take photos, so please follow their instructions.
+This is usually done in complete darkness, as lights can disorient other turtles making their way up the beach.
+Your guide will tell you when to turn on your torches and take photos, and it’s important to follow their instructions to disturb this poignant process as little as possible.

-Once your turtle has dug her nest and begins to lay, your guide will let you take pics and move in a little closer to witness the miracle.
-If you’re lucky, you might even get to help the rangers relocate the eggs to a much more suitable nest if the mama has laid too close to the water’s reach.
+Once your turtle has dug her nest and begins to lay, your guide will let you take photos and move in closer to witness the miracle.
+If you’re lucky, you might even get to help the rangers relocate the eggs to a more suitable nest if the mama has laid too close to the water’s reach.

 This experience can take a while, so be prepared to pull an all-nighter.
+It can be tiring, but it’s more than worth it.
 And, don’t forget to purchase a certificate ($2) that commemorates your experience and includes important details about your turtle.
+It’s a special memento of the unique bond you now share with her.

 Lady Musgrave Island

-While most people tackle an all-day adventure, departing Bundaberg at 7am and returning at 5pm, there are a few who opt for the complete experience and camp under the stars, with nesting turtles for company.
+Most people tackle an all-day adventure, departing Bundaberg at 7am and returning at 5pm.
+However, there are a few who opt for the complete experience and camp under the stars, with nesting turtles for company.

 Lady Musgrave Experience transfers campers from Bundaberg to Lady Musgrave Island (with return) from $440 per adult.
 Only 40 guests (with permits) can camp on the island at any one time, therefore, bookings are essential.

 First-time campers are discouraged because you need to be really organised and self-sufficient.
 There’s no mobile reception, no fresh water and no shops on the island.
 You’ll need to bring all of your gear with you.
-And remember, whatever you bring must also leave with you (that includes rubbish).
+Most importantly, whatever you bring must also leave with you (that includes rubbish).

 Framed by 1192ha of reef, Lady Musgrave Island is a National Park and World Heritage zone and she offers an underwater eco-system to explore.
-You’re bound to swim by a turtle or two (plus see the rest of the Great Eight crew), so keep your GoPro and underwater cameras close by.
+You’re bound to be joined by a turtle or two (plus the rest of the Great Eight if you’re lucky), so keep your GoPro and underwater cameras close by.

 At night, your turtle nesting experience is self-guided.
-Just be mindful that turtles can become disoriented with strong beams and flashes, so be sure to keep your lights to a minimum.
-Also, keep a safe distance to avoid spooking or disrupting the turtle’s nesting process.
+Keep your lights and flashes to a minimum and yourself at a mindful distance will avoid flustering, spooking or disrupting the turtle’s delicate nesting process.

 More things to do in Bundaberg

-- Fill your tum with some rum.
-Visiting Bundy and not doing a Bundaberg Rum Distillery Tour is like going to Paris and not seeing the Eifel Tower.
-You’d be crazy to miss it.
+- Get ready to rum-ble.
+Visiting Bundy and not doing a Bundaberg Rum Distillery Tour is like going to Paris and not seeing the Eiffel Tower.

-- Treat yo’self to a gift from the Gods a.k.a Mammino Gourmet Ice Cream.
-The secret family recipe has been handed down through generations and perfected into an award-winning delight of rich macadamia flavours.
+- Treat yourself to a gift from the gods, or rather, Mammino Gourmet Ice Cream.
+The secret family recipe has been handed down through generations and perfected into an award-winning delight resplendent with rich macadamia flavours.

-- Catch a spectacular sunrise at Christensen Park and then refuel at The Windmill Bargara.
-This snazzy little café sits under a quaint windmill surrounded by cute outdoor furniture and a porch swing.
+- Drink in a spectacular sunrise at Christensen Park and refuel at The Windmill Bargara.
+This picturesque café sits under a quaint windmill surrounded by cute outdoor furniture and a porch swing.

-- Visit the Big Barrel a.k.a the Bundaberg Ginger Beer Factory where you can taste your way through the variety of fizzy-goodness on offer.
-If you’re around in December, you’ll even get to try the holiday special; Spiced Ginger Beer (yum).
+- Visit the Big Barrel a.k.a the Bundaberg Ginger Beer Factory, where you can taste your way through the variety of fizzy goodness on offer.
+Around in December?
+Get festive, Queensland-style, with the holiday special: a piquant Spiced Ginger Beer.

-- Try the tasty truffle pork burger at Indulge Café Bistro on Bourbong Street.
+- Bliss out on the tasty truffle pork burger at Indulge Café Bistro on Bourbong Street.

 - Looking for more things to do?
 Here’s a 48-hour itinerary we prepared earlier.